The Russia Investigations: Bannon Comes In From The Cold, Trump Wavers On Mueller

 In the legal world, invoking the right not to testify isn't supposed to viewed as an indication of guilt.
 But in the political world, it can be viewed as tantamount to an admission of guilt — as it has been by Trump and aides in the past.

 What does it all mean?
 The choice is difficult for the president and his legal advisers.
 But one way it might make political sense is for Trump to take advantage of all the political preparation done by Republicans in their attacks on the FBI and Justice Department — that it's full of Democrats and "biased" against him.
-Why bother cooperating with Mueller, Trump could argue, when he'd never get a fair hearing?
+Why bother cooperating with Mueller, Trump could argue, when he would never get a fair hearing?

 Precedent, on the other hand, appears to be on Mueller's side.
 As NPR's Brian Naylor reported, a Trump interview with the special counsel's office would be in keeping with the conduct of his Oval Office predecessors.